rinokadijk/traefik-api-key/README.md

-# api-key-auth
+# api-key

-This plugin allows you to protect routes with an API key specified in a header, query string param or path segment.
-If the user does not provide a valid key the middleware will return a 403 (unless in permissive mode).
+This plugin allows you to get an API token from a header, query string param or path segment.
+If keys are provided the plugin can authenticate users.
+The middleware will return a 403 (unless in permissive mode).

 ## Config